raul-ortega/amv-open360tracker/README.md

 * The tilt servo movement has been improved by adding easing effects at the beginning and smoothing at the end.
 This will avoid damaging the tilt servo and other mechanisms when using heavy and larger antennas.
 * Solved the issues with parameter OFFSET.

-We are now working on a [new version for 32 bit proccesors STM32](https://github.com/raul-ortega/amv-open360tracker-32bits) ) which will facilitate setting parameters using a remote console, for example some Android app over Bluetooth.
+We are now working on a [new version for 32 bit proccesors STM32](https://github.com/raul-ortega/amv-open360tracker-32bits) ) on NAZ32 boards.

 # Platform